MohamedFahim860/Enterprise-Resource-Planning-System/README.md

 # Enterprise-Resource-Planning-System
 ## Project - 3<sup>rd</sup> Year industry placement project (UOR)
 ### Overview :
-<p>This system serves as a comprehensive management tool tailored for small shops and supermarkets, encompassing several key modules, namely Sales Processing, Inventory Management, Customer Management, Report and analytics, Supplier Management, and Purchases Module.
-It effectively maintains an inventory system, meticulously tracking both purchased and sold goods.
-Sales Processing and the Purchases Module take charge of managing the sales and purchases of goods, respectively.</p>

-<p>Each procurement is intricately recorded and linked to registered suppliers, whose details are meticulously stored and managed within the Supplier Module.
-The Customer Management module plays a pivotal role in maintaining transaction records while providing the shop management staff with the ability to view and customize various privileges based on their individual records.</p>
+Welcome to our Enterprise Resource Planning (ERP) System, a collaborative effort with the leading IT company in the industry, 99x.
+This robust management tool is meticulously crafted for small shops and supermarkets, offering an array of modules:

+    Sales Processing: Efficiently manage sales transactions.
+    Inventory Management: Keep a detailed track of purchased and sold goods.
+    Customer Management: Maintain transaction records and empower staff with customizable privileges.
-<p>The Report & Analytics module acts as the financial nerve center of the system, meticulously tracking financial records and generating comprehensive reports for in-depth analysis of the business's current status and performance.</p>
+    Report and Analytics: The financial nerve center, generating comprehensive reports for in-depth business analysis.
+    Supplier Management: Record and link procurements to registered suppliers.
+    Purchases Module: Seamlessly manage the purchases of goods.

 ### Team Members :